MSKU786/Disaster-Response-Pipeline/README.md

 * Exports the final model as a pickle file

 3. Flask Web app
+* Web app to show models result in real time

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.